ArgusMagnus/ValheimServersideQoL/README.md

 This mod is in early development and the features experimental.
 Backup your world before using this mod.

 ## Features
+**All of these features are disabled by default and must be enabled in the configuration first**
 - Time Signs: Signs which show the ingame time
 - Map Tables: Automatically add pins for portals and ships to map tables
 - Tames